 We tend to associate video game intros with lavish, pre-rendered cinematic sequences.
 Something to help kickstart the story, set the tone.
-Which is fine, but there’s been a video game intro stuck in my head for over seven years now, and it wasn’t trying to tell me a story.
+Which is fine, but there’s been a video game intro stuck in my head for over a decade now, and it wasn’t trying to tell me a story.
 It was trying to teach me something.

 Gran Turismo 5 released on the PS3 in 2010, at a time people still cared about Gran Turismo.
 As such, this was a big game, and it shipped with a suitably big, expensive intro sequence to match.
 An intro that figured, you know what, every car game uses its opening to just show cars going fast, let’s do something else.